JSTOR-Labs/plant-humanities/maize/README.md

 	 fit="fill"
 {#paragraph14}

 Maize’s cultural, political, and economic significance persists in Central American communities today.
 Milpa agriculture continues to be practiced by Maya farmers and has been hailed as “[central](https://allianceforscience.cornell.edu/blog/2017/10/a-mexican-legacy-la-milpa-the-birthplace-of-maize/#:~:text=The%20importance%20of%20the%20milpa,an%20amazing%20variety%20of%20peppers.)” in the preservation of the biodiversity of Mexico.
-However, this is not to say that the symbiotic relationship between Indigenous communities and the plant has remained unchanged— anthropologists have noted the effects of globalization and migration patterns.
-As one woman living in Oaxaca told an anthropologist studying agriculture: “No, we didn't have to go looking for maize [like we do now]...That’s how we lived, that’s how it was before.
-Now it is different.
-Why?
-Because we live in the town... and we no longer have everything that we produced naturally, not anymore.
-What we eat now comes from elsewhere.”[^ref33] Beverages like atole, which used to be produced domestically, have been industrialized, and are now sold by multinational companies.
+However, this is not to say that the symbiotic relationship between Indigenous communities and the plant has remained unchanged— scholars have noted the immense out-migration in maize-growing communities, as well as the industrialization of traditional beverages like atole which are now being sold by multi-national corporations.[^ref33]
 <param ve-iframe src="https://ourworldindata.org/grapher/urban-vs-rural-majority?tab=chart&country=~MEX">
 {#paragraph15}